leewinstanley/Learning-Journal/1. Data Fundementals/Data-Fundamentals-Notes.md

    ![image](https://github.com/user-attachments/assets/aa85f2a2-b8ff-44cf-819b-5f5db2a71a78)

   CSV-
     Description:
       CSV is a widely used format for storing tabular data, facilitating efficient financial management and reporting processes.
       A classic example is Microsoft Excel files.

    Impact:
       Financial institutions often use CSV files for data integration and analysis.

   XML -
     Description:
       XML is a markup language for structuring and exchanging data between systems, promoting interoperability.

   Impact:
     XML enables seamless communication and data exchange between disparate systems, fostering collaboration and enhancing the efficiency of information sharing in domains such as web services, e-commerce, healthcare, and finance.
   ![image](https://github.com/user-attachments/assets/d5eaa3a5-930c-47be-b966-b9783ef3ab08)

-   Regulatory Requirements
+   ### Regulatory Requirements

    ![image](https://github.com/user-attachments/assets/cb99f9f5-d2f9-4d4f-8ff1-71643c171397)

   ### Cloud Computing Standards

 The AWS Well-Architected Framework is a set of best practices and guidelines designed to help you build secure, high-performing, resilient, and efficient applications in the cloud.
 It focuses on six key areas, known as pillars:

 1. Operational Excellence: Ensuring your systems run smoothly and can be easily managed and improved.
 2. Security: Protecting your data and systems from threats.
 3. Reliability: Making sure your applications work correctly and can recover quickly from failures.
 4. Performance Efficiency: Using resources effectively to meet your needs.
 5. Cost Optimization: Managing costs to avoid unnecessary spending.
-6. Sustainability: Minimizing environmental impact by using resources efficiently(https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html)(https://aws.amazon.com/architecture/well-architected/).
+6. Sustainability: Minimizing environmental impact by using resources efficiently

-By following these guidelines, you can create cloud applications that are robust, secure, and cost-effective.
-Does that help clarify things?
-Message has links.

 OpenAPI is a specification for building and describing HTTP APIs in a way that is independent of any specific programming language.
-Here’s a simple breakdown:

 Standardized Format: OpenAPI provides a consistent way to define your API’s structure and behavior using a standard format, typically written in JSON or YAML.
 Language-Agnostic: It doesn’t matter what programming language your API is written in; OpenAPI can describe it.
 Documentation: It helps generate documentation automatically, making it easier for developers to understand and use your API.
 Tools Integration: You can use OpenAPI definitions with various tools to generate client libraries, server stubs, and even test cases.
 Lifecycle Support: OpenAPI supports the entire API lifecycle, from design and development to deployment and maintenance12.
 In essence, OpenAPI makes it easier to create, share, and maintain APIs by providing a clear and standardized way to describe them.
 Does that help clarify things?
 Questions

 ### Engineering Best Practice.
   Scaleability
   Security
   Reliability
   Performance Optimisation
   Data Documentation

 Reflections